Tottenham’s predicted Premier League finish, trophy probability ratings, odds, best players & stats

 The life of a full-back is a busy one both defensively and in attack.
 And Destiny Udogie has been getting himself stuck in this season.

-The Italian full-back has made more tackles than any other Tottenham player in the Premier League this season (50).
-He also ranks third for fouls, with only Dejan Kulusevski (30) and Dominic Solanke (27) making more than Udogie’s 22 so far.
+The Italian has made more tackles than any other Tottenham player in the Premier League this season (67).
+He also ranks third for fouls, with only Dejan Kulusevski (39) and Dominic Solanke (30) making more than Udogie’s 26 so far.

-He’s made 17 interceptions, the joint-second highest of any Tottenham star, and 60 possessions won in the defensive third – the highest of any of his team-mates.
+He’s made 19 interceptions, the fourth-highest of any Tottenham star, and 67 possessions won in the defensive third, with only full-back partner Pedro Porro (78) managing more.

 Tottenham’s rising star: Mikey Moore

-Moore has got the majority of his gametime in the Europa League, playing 183 minutes across three matches.
-His four games in the Premier League have brought 83 minutes, while he has 22 minutes in the League Cup and had 68 minutes in the 3-0 win over Tamworth in the FA Cup.
+Moore has got the majority of his gametime in the Europa League, playing 307 minutes across five matches.
+His seven games in the Premier League have brought 181 minutes, while he has also played 144 minutes across the domestic cups.
 But Moore doesn’t need long on the pitch for his class to show.
 Tottenham fans will be hoping to see more of him this season.

 Tottenham’s set-piece specialists: